A summer day visit to one of Japan's most famous islands, Sarushima (Monkey Island)!

 The island is Tokyo Bay’s only uninhabited island.
 There aren’t even any monkeys on it.
 The sea is clean and it has a thick forest, and great barbecue area.
 The Island is popular for swimming and has a wealth of history.
 It was once a fortress protecting Tokyo Bay and civilians where forbidden to set foot on the Island.
 Barracks and gun batteries still the remain on the Island to explore.

-This event features;
+This trip features;

 - Beach, swimming, and sun